Nursing BSc

 This is a Category 1 PVG course: PVG Scheme membership is required to successfully achieve target qualification, where there is guaranteed contact with vulnerable groups in key elements of the course.
 For further information visit our PVG scheme webpage.

 All successful applicants must be passed fit by Occupational Health.
-This will require a questionnaire and also a personal visit to the Occupational Health Department in addition to and on a separate occasion to the interview day.
+This will require an online questionnaire.
+You may also be required to attend an in person appointment at the Occupational Health Department.

 Evidence of your digital and technological literacy will be determined by successful completion of your online application.